leggedrobotics/tree_detection/README.md

 ## Algorithm description

 The algorithm first attempts to remove the gound plane.
 This can be done using two strategies, either a simple box filter (for which the user needs to provide the cropping region) or using an elevation map.
 In case the elevation map strategy is used, the algorithm first computes the elevation map and then uses it to remove the ground plane.
-The elevaiton map strategy is implemented in a different package (see the link [here](https://github.com/ANYbotics/grid_map/tree/master/grid_map_pcl)).
-The elevation map extraction algorithm is described in more detail in [1].
+The elevaiton map computation is implemented in a different package (see the link [here](https://github.com/ANYbotics/grid_map/tree/master/grid_map_pcl)) and a more detailed description can be found in [1].
 Before proceeding with the pointcloud processing the median filter is applied to the elevation map.

-Once the ground plane is removed, the algorithm proceeds with Euclidean cluster extraction and performs some checks on those clusters to make sure that the extracted cluster is indeed a tree.
+Once the ground plane is removed, the algorithm proceeds with Euclidean cluster extraction and performs some checks to make sure that the extracted clusters aree indeed trees.
 The more detailed description can be found in [1].

 ## Installation